mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-17-case-study-redux-ariva.markdown

 <p class="tc f6 pb3">Hifi mocks of the initial onboarding flow/questionnaire.</p>

 ## <span style="color: black;">Mapbox integration</span>
 An integral part of any move is finding a home to live in.
 Looking back at our research, it was often the very first thing people did when deciding to move.
 Ariva recognized an opportunity to integrate with Mapbox to allow users to browse through real listings right from the Ariva web app.
-We implemented a high level version of what this might look like into the neighborhood match page.
+We implemented a high level version of what this might look like into the neighborhood matching page.

 The goal here is to dynamically filter out content based off the user preferences set by the onboarding process.
 For example, Sean (one of our user personas) is looking to upsize his current home in preparation for his brand new baby.
 Ariva would determine that school quality and location is probably an important factor going forward, and adjust the map accordingly based off of those criteria.
 Same scenario with housing, when Sean wants to see his housing options, he'll be presented with the best fit using his preferences.
 <br>